Our Guides & FAQs

 Frequently Asked Questions

-A will is a legal document which provides a person’s instructions as to how their estate is to be distributed after their death.
+A Will is a legal document which provides a person’s instructions as to how their estate is to be distributed after their death.
 It may also set out your preferences in respect of the care of any minor children living at your death.
-Failure to prepare a will shall leave decisions about your estate out of your hands – certain rules dictate how your estate shall be allocated.
-A will is the best way to protect your dependents.
+Failure to prepare a Will shall leave decisions about your estate out of your hands – certain rules dictate how your estate shall be allocated.
+A Will is the best way to protect your dependents.

-If you die without a will, the law of intestacy dictates who inherits your estate.
+If you die without a Will, the law of intestacy dictates who inherits your estate.
 Read more about the intestacy rules here.

-You can leave the majority of property owned by you in your will.
-There are exceptions and here are some examples of property you can’t or may not be able to leave in your will: –
+You can leave the majority of property owned by you in your Will.
+There are exceptions and here are some examples of property you can’t or may not be able to leave in your Will: –

 • property owned as beneficial joint tenants